anonfansub/ygodecks/README.md

-please use my master duel code: 28bcba4d
+Please use my Master Duel campaign code: 28bcba4d

-**Decks no formato .ydk compatível com EDOPro e Duelingbook.**
+More than 400 decks ready to play!

+All starter and structure decks are identical to the official releases.

+You can open .ydk files with EDOPro, https://yugiohdeck.github.io/ or https://www.duelingbook.com/